NetworkCommons/rise.networkcommons.org/hugo-gh/content/posts/20250617-vienna-booklaunch.md

 Published by the Institute of Network Cultures as PDF, epub and print on demand.

 We hope you will join us to celebrate the launch of Armin’s book.

-We are working on the details and will update you as we have them.

 Technopolitics Group.